*SPOILER ALERT! *

 Her

-jaw tightened, and she mirrored the stubborn resolve in his face.
-Ian was
+jaw stiffened, and she mirrored the stubborn resolve in his face.
+Ian was right—the

 irritating.